yobulkdev/yobulkdev/pages/api/upload/Readme.md

 The stream is a powerful function of NodeJs.
 Even if you have a laptop with 8gb ram, you can use it to parse a big CSV and stream it to Mongodb with using a very minimal usage of CPU & RAM.But, can it take multiple requests in parallel?
 Wait for our next write up!

+Note:This testing is done on a M1 MAC with 8GB RAM.